 12. Photograph fruits

-How to edit the photos
+How to edit the fall photos

-I edit my photos in Snapseed.
+I edit my fall photos in Snapseed.
 I usually start by trying out a number of Looks and I often use Pop.
 Then I crop the photo with the Crop tool.
 With vignetting I make the corners and edges darker, so that the focus is on the center.

 You can take beautiful autumn photos with your iPhone.
 Try out in advance the HDR mode and the Live Photos effect Long exposure.
 You can add or remove lens flare and remove the green dot with photo editing apps.